RosettaCommons/documentation/rosetta_basics/scoring/BuriedUnsatPenalty.md

 # Buried Unsatisfied Penalty (buried_unsatisfied_penalty)
 Documentation created by Vikram K. Mulligan (vmullig@uw.edu), Baker laboratory, on 19 April 2018.
-_Note:  This documentation is for the `buried_unsatisfied_penalty` design-centric score term, which guides design to eliminate buried unsatisfied hydrogen bond donors and acceptors.
-For information on the BuriedUnsatHbonds filter, which is useful for _post-hoc_ filtering of designs with buried unsatisfied hydrogen bond donors or acceptors, please see [[this page|BuriedUnsatHbondsFilter]].
+<i>Note:  This documentation is for the `buried_unsatisfied_penalty` design-centric score term, which guides design to eliminate buried unsatisfied hydrogen bond donors and acceptors.
+For information on the BuriedUnsatHbonds filter, which is useful for </i>post-hoc<i> filtering of designs with buried unsatisfied hydrogen bond donors or acceptors, please see [[this page|BuriedUnsatHbondsFilter]].</i>

 [[_TOC_]]